 Admission to the Ph.D. program is based on:

 - Graduate Record Examination (GRE) scores

 - TOEFL scores if applicable

 The personal statement is considered carefully to ensure that the applicant's goals are compatible with the program offered by the department.

 For more information or for application materials, contact:

 1168 Van Hise Hall

 1220 Linden Drive

 Madison, WI 53706 -1557

-The Department of Linguistics currently has three teaching assistantships for Linguistics 101.
+The Department of Linguistics currently has two teaching assistantships for Linguistics 101.
 The faculty as a whole decide on TA appointments.
 They take into consideration the students' background in Linguistics, their progress in the program, and for nonnative speakers, their proficiency in English.
 Most first-year graduate students are not eligible for such an appointment.
 TA appointments in other departments, e.g. in language departments or in the English as a Second Language program, are sometimes possible since being a student in a department is not a condition of employment as a TA in that department.